OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 assembly.
 Connect takes two arguments, the first of which must be a component output, and the second of which must be a component input.
 These are expressed using their locations in the OpenMDAO model hierarchy with respect to the scope of the top level assembly.
-Note that an input can be connected to another input, but an output cannot be connected to another output.
 Additionally, only one output can be connected to any input.
 The violation of any of these rules generates a RuntimeError.
-On the other hand, it is perfectly fine to connect multiple inputs to an output.
+On the other hand, it is fine to connect an output to multiple inputs.

 A public variable is not required to be connected to anything.
-Most typical components will have numerous inputs, and many of these will contain values that are set by the user, or are perfectly fine at their defaults.
+Typical components will have numerous inputs, and many of these will contain values that are set by the user, or are perfectly fine at their defaults.

 Variables in an assembly also must be able to be connected to the assembly boundary, so that outside components can link to them.
-They can be declared explicitly, however this does create additional overhead as data is passed through an intermediary variable in the Assembly.
-A more efficient way to accomplish this is to create a passthrough using the *create_passthrough* function in an Assembly.
+This can be done using *create_passthrough*.

 Consider a similar assembly as shown above, except that we want to promote the remaining unconnected variables to the assembly boundary, so that they can be